Back To Top

 No virtual workout classes

 The Concept2 RowErg is one of the most popular rowing machines found worldwide in gyms and fitness centers.
-There's a lot to like about the rower; it's one of the most affordable options, captures industry-quality workout metrics, and can be split apart for easy storage.
+There's a lot to like about this rower; it's one of the most affordable options, captures industry-quality workout metrics, and can be split apart for easy storage.
 The visual design and 10-level air-based resistance mechanism may seem from an earlier age, but we found some modern tech inside too.

+The display looks and feels dated, but it’s readable and includes every metric you could want.
+It also includes a useful selection of preset workouts.
 It's a Bluetooth-enabled machine, so you can connect the rower to the ErgData smartphone app to track your workouts over time.
 If you wear a heart rate monitor, you can also use these with a Bluetooth or ANT+ connection.
-After exercising on the RowErg, we could see why it’s become a gym-favorite as it has a study build, though it can move around a bit during vigorous workouts.

 (Image credit: Harry Bullmore)